mhesemans/TetraKids-BlockParty/README.md

   <img src="https://github.com/mhesemans/TetraKids-BlockParty/blob/main/assets/images/game-end.webp" alt="Game End and Final Score view">
 </div>

 At the end of the game the final score is displayed along with the replay button, providing the player with the results of their game session and a quick way to play the game again.
+Game controls are also disabled.

 [Back to top](<#contents>)
 ---